bulletmark/pystand/README.md

                         optional Github access token.
 Can specify to reduce rate limiting.
+  --no-strip            do not strip downloaded binaries --cert {system,certifi,none}
+                        specify which SSL certificates to use for HTTPS requests.
+Default="system"
-  --no-strip            do not strip downloaded binaries -V, --version         just show pystand version
+  -V, --version         just show pystand version

 Commands: